-The winery is located in the municipality of Castellina in Chianti (province of Siena) in the Italian region Tuscany
+The estate is located in the municipality of Castellina in Chianti (province of Siena) in the Italian region Tuscany

-, The company is owned since 1993 by Società del Gruppo Bertani Domains, which operate in Italy six wineries with a total of 1,600 hectares of land.
+, The company has been owned by Società del Gruppo Bertani Domains since 1993, which operates six wineries in Italy with a total of 1,600 hectares of land.
 These are Bertani in Verona, Val di Suga in Montalcino, Trerose in Montepulciano, Puiatti in Romans d'Isonzo, Fazi Battaglia in Castelplanio, as well as Jesi and San Leonino in Castellina in Chianti.
-It is managed by Emilio Pedron, cellar technology is handled by Andrea Lonardi, Marco Ostan and Francesco Basili.
-The first Chianti Classico of the house dates from 1973, which is still to be found in the trade.
+It is managed by Emilio Pedron, Andrea Lonardi, Marco Ostan and Francesco Basili are responsible for the cellar technology.
+The first Chianti Classico from the house dates from 1973 and can still be found in stores.

-The vineyards cover 50 hectares of vineyards, no grapes are purchased.
+The vineyards cover 50 hectares of vines, no grapes are bought.
 You are 100% with Sangiovese

 planted.
-Part of the wines is made according to the ancient Tuscan technique of the so-called Governo
+Some of the wines are made according to the old Tuscan technique of the so-called Governo

-vinified, where the young wine a small portion of dried grapes (formerly it was Trebbiano varieties
+vinified, in which the young wine contains a small portion of dried grapes (previously it was Trebbiano varieties

-, today Sangiovese) added and thus a second fermentation is triggered in 90-hectoliter barrels.
+, today Sangiovese) added and thus a second fermentation in 90 hectoliter barrels is triggered.
 The product range includes various DOCG wines Chianti Classico